PsyTeachR/ads-v1/docs/04-data.md

 ### summary() {#summary-function}

-You can get a quick summary of a dataset with the <code><span class='fu'><a target='_blank' href='https://rdrr.io/r/base/summary.html'>summary</a></span><span class='op'>(</span><span class='op'>)</span></code> function which can be useful for spotting things like if the minimum or maximum values are clearly wrong, or if R thinks that a nominal variable is numeric.
-For example, if you had labelled gender as 1, 2, and 3 rather than male, female, non-binary, `summary()` would calculate a mean and median even though this isn't appropriate for the data.
+You can get a quick summary of a dataset with the <code><span class='fu'><a target='_blank' href='https://rdrr.io/r/base/summary.html'>summary</a></span><span class='op'>(</span><span class='op'>)</span></code> function, which can be useful for spotting things like if the minimum or maximum values are clearly wrong, or if R thinks that a <a class='glossary' target='_blank' title='Categorical variables that don&#39;t have an inherent order, such as types of animal.' href='https://psyteachr.github.io/glossary/n#nominal'>nominal</a> variable is <a class='glossary' target='_blank' title='A data type representing a real decimal number or integer.' href='https://psyteachr.github.io/glossary/n#numeric'>numeric</a>.
+For example, if you had labelled gender as 1, 2, and 3 rather than male, female, and non-binary, `summary()` would calculate a mean and median even though this isn't appropriate for the data.
 This can be a useful flag that you need to take further steps to correct your data.

 Note that because `population` is a very, very large number, R will use [scientific notation](https://courses.lumenlearning.com/waymakerintermediatealgebra/chapter/read-writing-scientific-notation-2/).